OscarKjell/text/README.md

     downstream tasks.

-  - Second, to serve as an *end-to-end solution* that provides state-of-the-art AI techniques tailored for social and behavioural scientists.
+  - Second, to serve as an *end-to-end solution* that provides state-of-the-art AI techniques tailored for social and behavioral scientists.

-*Text* is created through a collaboration between psychology and computer science to address research needs and ensure state-of-the-art techiniques.
-It provides powerful functions tailored to test research hypotheses in social and behaviour sciences for both relatively small and large datasets.
+*Text* is created through a collaboration between psychology and computer science to address research needs and ensure state-of-the-art techniques.
+It provides powerful functions tailored to test research hypotheses in social and behavior sciences for both relatively small and large datasets.

 ### Short installation guide